 MONSOON SEASON: May – July (South-West Monsoon) October – January (North-East Monsoon)

 BEACH SEASON: January – April (South), May – July (East)

 Credit cards are accepted in most big hotels and ATMs are available in cities and major towns.

 Bus: Buses cover most of the towns in Sri Lanka and are the main mode of transport.
-Buses are inexpensive and most crowded, air-con buses have limited routes.
+Buses are inexpensive and most crowded, and air-con buses have limited routes.
 Compared to government buses private buses are comfortable to travel in Sri Lanka.

-Car: You can also hire car and are quite comfortable and flexible in terms of route.
+Car: You can also hire a car and are quite comfortable and flexible in terms of route.
 The drivers are courteous and have a good knowledge of the tradition and culture.

 Train: Trains can be comfortable in contrast to buses (except third-class carriage).
 The view while traveling to Galle from Colombo and Ella from Haputale are famous for their scenery.

 Hotels and other accommodations: